ninckblokje/ninckblokje.github.io/_drafts/cloud-adapter-sdk-part3.md

 It took me quite a while to figure out how the Cloud Adapter SDK worked (at least the wizard part).
 So I decided to only support the insert method for now.
 Also the code is quite messy, logging is absent and exception handling is minimum.
 Hopefully this will change in the future.

-This blog post has also been in draft for over a month...
+This blog post has also been in draft for over a month... and turned out to be very long and a bit unstructured.

 ## What should the wizard do?